 Share your information in a digital format

 Digital identity, or digital identification, is information about you in a digital format.
+You can use your digital identity information to easily access services in person and online.

 Using digital identity information in everyday situations

-There are many everyday tasks and activities that require you to share things about yourself.
+There are many everyday tasks and activities that require you to share information about yourself.
 Often, these tasks require you to turn up in person or provide certified copies of physical documents like a passport or bank account number.
 This can be time consuming and put your information at risk.

 Digital identity services are services that allow you to share information digitally.

 Accredited digital identity services allow you to easily do so in a way that is safer, trusted and more secure.
+You have control over how, when and how much of your information is shared.

 Eligible for something

-"I meet the criteria to access a product or service.
+"I meet the criteria to access a product or service."

 Able to do something

-"I have the skills and qualifications required.
+"I have the skills and qualifications required."

 For example, applying for a job.
 A digital qualification certificate can be used to show that you have the right training and experience.